DigitalHubUAE/frontend-developer/README.md

 ## Lately

-Document the project, how to spin up the project, **how to run the tests** and how to generate the database and the dummy content.
+Document the project, how to spin up the project, **how to run the tests**.

 The README file should have all the step to set up the project locally.
 Remember as less command for setting up the project much better.

 After you have the documentation, create a repository in GitLab/Github/Bitbucket and send us the link of the repository to pablo.morales@mailmac.net

-The time estimated for the project is between 2 and 8 hours if you feel that will take more you can cut corners, but that will affect the result of the test.
-Anyways you still have a complete week for finish the test after you received it.
+The time estimated for the project is between 1 and 5 hours if you feel that will take more you can cut corners, but that will affect the result of the test.
+Anyways you still have a complete week to finish the test after you received it.

 We are going to give you feedback as fast as possible.